 In the good old days, we (thought we) knew how Phase 2 DMVPN works and what happens when the spoke-to-spoke session cannot be established.
-As I discovered when developing the lab configurations for my new DMVPN: New Features in IOS Release 15 webinar (register here), that behavior has forever changed (and not for the better) sometime in the 12.4T (or 15.0M) release.
+As I discovered when developing the lab configurations for the DMVPN: New Features in IOS Release 15 webinar, that behavior has forever changed (and not for the better) sometime in the 12.4T (or 15.0M) release.
 I blame the introduction of NAT awareness in IOS release 12.4(15)T, but it could be another totally unrelated change.

 I’ve set up a small lab network (actually reused the lab configurations you get as part of the DMVPN - From Basics to Scalable Networks or DMVPN New Features webinars) shown in the following diagram to illustrate the change in the behavior.
 After OSPF populated the routing tables on all routers, I pinged the loopback interface of R3 from R2.